-Our trip takes on a somewhat new flavor when we transfer to our next base, Black Rock Lodge in the Cayo District of south-central Belize.
-Here limestone hills are carpeted with dense rainforest.
-Located along the banks of the Rio Macal, adjacent to the Don Elijio Panti Nature Reserve/National Park.
-Well over 300 species have been recorded here and the views are magnificent!
-We will venture one day to Mountain Pine Ridge where dry Caribbean Pine forest dominates.
-The pine forest is home to a group of birds perhaps unexpected in Belize—Rusty Sparrow, Grace’s Warbler, Cabanis’s Wren, and Acorn Woodpecker, to name a few.
+Black Rock Lodge is located along the banks of the Rio Macal, adjacent to the Don Elijio Panti Nature Reserve/National Park.
+Nearly 400 bird species have been recorded on the lodge grounds, and the views are magnificent!
+On one day, we'll venture to the nearby Mountain Pine Ridge, where dry Caribbean Pine forest dominates.
+The pine forest is home to a group of birds perhaps unexpected in Belize -- Rusty Sparrow, Grace's Warbler, Cabanis's Wren, and Acorn Woodpecker, to name a few.
 From viewpoints high above the adjacent countryside, we’ll scan cliffs for King Vulture and the rare Orange-breasted Falcon.
-The humid valley forests host a high diversity of species, many already mentioned above but including tinamous, forest-falcons, trogons, White-whiskered Puffbird, many flycatchers, Mayan Antthrush, Dusky Antbird, Gray-collared Becard, and more.
+The humid valley forests host a high diversity of species typically found in the tropical hardwood forests of western Belize and the Petén region of Guatemala -- tinamous, forest-falcons, trogons, White-whiskered Puffbird, many flycatchers, Mayan Antthrush, Dusky Antbird, Gray-collared Becard, and many more.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.